xamarin/WebSharp/electron-dotnet/README.md

   npm install
 ```

-If you installed both Mono and .NET Core, by default Edge will use Mono.
+If you installed both Mono and .NET Core, by default ```electron-dotnet``` will use Mono.
 You opt in to using .NET Core with the `EDGE_USE_CORECLR` environment variable:

 ```bash
 EDGE_USE_CORECLR=1 node myapp.js